dombot5000/BRC_Data_Day_PowerBI/README.md

 ## 6. Getting Creative ##

+ Now time to create your own customised output

+ - Add slicers
- - Try out a TreeMap
+ - Create a chart
+ - Create additional tabs
- - Create a chart and export the data
+ - Export data from a table or chart
- - Conditional formatting
+ - Use conditional formatting on a table
  - Create a basic map
+ - Create a Shapemap (use this file - Local_Authority_Districts_December_2018_Boundaries_GB_BFE.json)
+ - Create a Treemap
+ - Change the theme